OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/active-directory/develop/active-directory-v2-devquickstarts-node-api.md

     log.info(data);
     }
     if (!data.length) {
-    log.warn(err, "There are no tasks in hello database.
+    log.warn(err, "There are no tasks in the database.
 Add one!");
     }
     if (!owner) {
     log.warn(err, "You did not pass an owner when listing tasks.");